Finding a Top Financial Advisor Firm in Virginia Beach, Virginia

 Compton Wealth Advisory Group

 Compton Wealth Advisory Group lands in second in our ranking of the top Virginia Beach financial advisor firms.
 The firm has a small team of advisors on staff.
-Certifications at the firm include chartered retirement planning counselor (CRPC) and certified public accountant (CPA).
+Certifications at the firm include chartered retirement planning counselor (CRPC), certified financial planner (CFP) and certified public accountant (CPA).

 Compton is primarily focused on providing customized investment management services to high-net-worth individuals, specifically owners and executives of private and public corporations.
 It also works with those individuals' associated trusts, estates and other legal entities.
 While the firm does not impose a minimum account size requirement, third-party investment managers may impose their own requirements.